Qian Wang

 Research Interests

-Presentation: MFA (2025 Scheduled), AFA PhD Student Poster Session (2025 Scheduled), FMA Doctoral Student Consortium (2024), Purdue Krannert Finance Brown Bag (2024), Krannert Doctoral Research Symposium (2024)Where Do Small Firms Get Debt Financing? (with Sergey Chernenko)
+Selected Presentations: FMA (2025), AREUEA National (2025), MFA (2025), AFA PhD Student Poster Session (2025)Where Do Small Firms Get Debt Financing? (with Sergey Chernenko)